Blog Diets High Blood Pressure Diet Menu: Sample Menus And Tips For Beginners

 1. Heat the oven to 180C/160C fan/gas 4 and line a large baking tray with baking parchment.

-2. Add the apricots, oil, and egg whites into a bowl, then blitz with a hand blender until smooth.
+2. Add the apricots, oil, and egg whites to a bowl, then blitz with a hand blender until smooth.
 Stir in the vanilla, oats, and cinnamon, then fold through the almonds, desiccated coconut, and pumpkin seeds.

 3. Pinch clusters of the mixture to create texture in the granola, then scatter over the baking tray in a single layer.
 Bake for 15 minutes, then toss (turn the larger pieces) and bake for 10 minutes until golden and crunchy.

 4. Cool the granola on the tray, then pack it into a large airtight container or jar.
 If you follow the Healthy Diet Plan from BBC Good Food, serve two portions over three days.
-Be sure to fill the base of each bowl with yogurt topping with a sliced half peach.
+Make sure to fill the base of each bowl with yogurt topping with a sliced half peach.

 See also